 About Sustainable Canada Dialogues

-Sustainable Canada Dialogues is an initiative of the UNESCO-McGill Chair for Dialogues on Sustainability and counts on the generous support of the McGill’s Trottier Institute for Science and Public Policy and Dr. Catherine Potvin's Canada Research Chair in Climate Change Mitigation & Tropical Forests.
+Sustainable Canada Dialogues is an initiative of the UNESCO-McGill Chair for Dialogues on Sustainability and counts on the generous support of McGill’s Faculty of Science and Trottier Institute for Science and Public Policy, and Dr. Catherine Potvin's Canada Research Chair in Climate Change Mitigation & Tropical Forests.

 Since 2014, SCD has engaged in synthesis research to support evidence-based decision-making in an empowering, solution-oriented tone, recognizing that the prevalent, alarmist climate change discourse can make people feel helpless and overwhelmed and thus disengaged.
 SCD has identified key policy orientations to guide achievable action and empower decision-makers and citizens alike.

 In preparation for the 2015 federal election followed by the 2015 Paris Climate Conference, we launched our climate action plan Acting on Climate Change: Solutions from Canadian Scholars at the Americana conference in Montreal on March 18th, 2015.
 On March 27th at the Green Living Show in Toronto, we launched an issue of Alternatives Journal magazine dedicated to sustainability, in which SCD scholars presented in more detail options towards a sustainable Canada.
 In October 2015, we launched Acting on Climate Change: Extending the Dialogue Among Canadians, a collection of texts written by 27 members of civil society, from First Nations to business to private citizens, to broaden the discussion on climate solutions.
 Our latest report launched in May 2017, Re-Energizing Canada: Pathways to a Low-Carbon Future, is an independent report commissioned by Natural Resources Canada to examine how Canada can transition to a low-carbon energy economy while remaining globally competitive.